Cooling system

 Radiator

 The radiator is a heat exchanger.
 It consists of a core and two tanks.
-The aluminum core is a cross-flow tube and plate structure that extends from the inlet tank to the outlet tank.
-Plates are placed around the outside of the tubes to improve heat exchange with the atmosphere.
+The aluminum core is a cross-flow structure of tubes and plates that extends from the inlet tank to the outlet tank.
+The plates are located around the outside of the tubes to improve heat exchange with the atmosphere.

 The inlet and outlet tanks are molded from heat-resistant, polyamide fiber-reinforced plastic.
-A heat-resistant rubber gasket serves as a seal between the flared lip of the tank and the aluminum core.
-Tanks are fixed on the core with protrusions with clamps.
-The lugs are part of an aluminum header at each end of the core.
+A heat-resistant rubber gasket serves as a seal between the flanged edge of the tank and the aluminum core.
+The tanks are secured to the core by tabs with clips.
+The tabs are part of the aluminum manifold at each end of the core.

 The radiator also has a drain plug, which is located at the bottom of the left tank.
 The drain plug assembly includes the drain plug itself and the drain plug seal.

-The radiator removes heat from the coolant passing through it.
-Plates on the core transfer heat from the coolant passing through the tubes.
-Passing between the plates, the air absorbs heat and cools the coolant.
+The radiator removes heat from the coolant that passes through it.
+Fins on the core transfer heat from the coolant through tubes.
+Air passes between the fins, absorbing heat and cooling the coolant.

 Expansion tank

-The expansion tank is a plastic tank with a screw tight cap.
-The reservoir is mounted at a point above all other coolant passages.
-The expansion tank provides air space in the cooling system that allows the coolant to expand and contract.
-The expansion tank serves as a place for filling the coolant and a center for removing air.
+The expansion tank is a plastic tank with a threaded, sealed cap.
+The tank is mounted at a point above all other coolant passages.
+The expansion tank provides an air space in the cooling system that allows the coolant to expand and contract.
+The expansion tank serves as a coolant fill point and a venting center.

-When using the vehicle, the coolant heats up and expands.
-The increasing amount of coolant flows into the expansion tank.
-As the coolant circulates, all air bubbles are allowed to escape.
+As the vehicle is used, the coolant heats up and expands.
+The increasing volume of coolant flows into the expansion tank.
+As the coolant circulates, all the air is allowed to bubble out.
 Coolant without air bubbles absorbs heat much better than coolant with bubbles.

-The cooling fans are installed behind the radiator in the engine compartment.
-The engine cooling fan is electrically driven.
-The cooling fan draws air through the radiator to improve heat transfer from the coolant to the atmosphere.
-As the fan blades rotate, they increase airflow through the radiator core and through the condenser on vehicles equipped with air conditioning.
-This allows faster cooling at idle or low speeds.
+Cooling fans are mounted behind the radiator in the engine compartment.
+The engine cooling fan is electrically powered.
+The cooling fan draws air through the radiator to improve the transfer of heat from the coolant to the atmosphere.
+As the fan blades rotate, they increase the flow of air through the radiator core and through the condenser on vehicles with air conditioning.
+This allows for faster cooling at idle or low speeds.